Organization, Consolidation and Presentation of Financial Statements

 The Companys securities investments that are bought and held for an indefinite period of time are classified as available-for-sale securities.
 Available-for-sale securities are recorded at fair value on the balance sheet in current assets, with the change in fair value during the period excluded from earnings and recorded net of tax as a component of other comprehensive income.
 All of the Companys available-for-sale are marketable securities and have no maturity date.

 The Companys securities investments that are bought and held principally for the purpose of selling them in the near term are classified as trading securities.
 Trading securities are recorded at fair value on the balance sheet in current assets, with the change in fair value during the period included in earnings.

 Investments in securities are summarized as follows:

-Results of operations for the three months ended March 31, 2012 include a gain of $130,935on unrealized holding gains on trading securities.
-Results of operations for the three months ended March 31, 2011 include a charge of $80,552 for unrealized holding losses on trading securities.
-For the three months ended March 31, 2012, other comprehensive income includes a gain of $70,780 for unrealized holding gains on available-for-sale securities.
-For the three months ended March 31, 2011, other comprehensive income includes a gain of $40,910 for unrealized holding gains on available-for-sale securities.
+Results of operations for the years ended December 31, 2011and 2010 include a charge of $105,026 and $187,662 for unrealized holding losses on trading securities.
+For the year ended December 31, 2011, other comprehensive income includes a gain of $133,610 for unrealized holding gains on available-for-sale securities.
+For the year ended December 31, 2010, other comprehensive income includes an unrealized holding loss on available-for-sale securities of $90,850.

 Realized Gains and losses are determined on the basis of specific identification.
-During the three months ended March 31, 2012 and 2011, sales proceeds and gross realized gains and losses on securities classified as available-for-sale securities and trading securities were:
+During the years ended December 31, 2011 and 2010, sales proceeds and gross realized gains and losses on securities classified as available-for-sale securities and trading securities were: